Paul Aisen, MD

 Sam Gandy, MD, PhD is Professor of Neurology and Psychiatry at Mount Sinai; Associate Director of the Mount Sinai Alzheimer’s Disease Research Center; and Past Chairman of the National Medical and Scientific Advisory Council of the Alzheimer’s Association.
 Dr. Gandy is a clinician and scientific expert in the cell biology and toxicity of fibrillar and oligomeric forms of the amyloid beta peptide (Aβ).

-Charlie Glabe, PhD
+Charles Glabe, PhD

 PROFESSOR, UC IRVINE

-Charlie Glabe, PhD is Professor of Molecular Biology and Biochemistry at University of California, Irvine.
+Charles Glabe, PhD is Professor of Molecular Biology and Biochemistry at University of California, Irvine.
 Dr. Glabe is an expert in the structure and aggregation of amyloid proteins, particularly Aβ, and was the first to synthesize and characterize Aβ.
 Dr. Glabe developed the widely used A11 antibody and made the seminal discovery that amyloidogenic toxic oligomers contain a common structure and common mechanism of pathogenesis.

 Michael Levitt , PhD